snikjou/AnalyzeGPT-/README.md

 # AnalyzeGPT-
-Use of an AI agent GPT-based model for data analysis
+Use of a GPT-based AI agent for data analysis